Pseudodifferential Weyl calculus on vector bundles: Properties of the Weyl quantization

-For the Weyl quantization, we have the following result, which generalizes the corresponding result for pseudodifferential operators on $\mathbb{R}^{n}$ (see~\cite[Thm~23.5]{Shubin}, \cite{HormanderWeyl}, and \cite[Sec.~18.5]{HormanderIII}), as well as for the scalar-valued case on manifolds as discussed, for instance, in \cite[Thm.~2.1(ii)]{PflaumWeyl} and \cite[Thm.~7.1]{Safarov}.
+For the Weyl quantization, we have the following result, which generalizes the corresponding result for pseudodifferential operators on $\mathbb{R}^{n}$ (see~\cite[Thm.~23.5]{Shubin}, \cite{HormanderWeyl}, and \cite[Sec.~18.5]{HormanderIII}), as well as for the scalar-valued case on manifolds, as discussed, for instance, in \cite[Thm.~2.1(ii)]{PflaumWeyl} and \cite[Thm.~7.1]{Safarov}.
+In the present semiclassical geometric setting, the result is naturally formulated modulo $h^\infty$-smoothing symbols and operators.